Does your staircase have turns? Great! You’re on the right page.

-A staircase with turns/bends or curves will most likely require a curved stairlift installation.
+A staircase with turns/bends or curves will require a curved stairlift installation.

 The following staircase designs would typically require a curved stair lift rail.
 A curved stairlift rail is either custom made to the exact contours of the staircase, or is a modular curved rail system.